goyal0601/logward/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+I have used react-final-form, antd, redux and moment libraries.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install` then

 ### `npm start`